Is Potato Good for Gastritis: Evidence from Research.

-Although we lack sufficient evidence that potatoes can heal gastritis, the thing we are sure about is that potatoes don’t cause gastritis.
+Although we lack sufficient evidence that potatoes can heal gastritis, we are sure that potatoes don’t cause gastritis.

 Potatoes are not a trigger for gastritis.
 But you should note that potato additives such as butter species can trigger your gastritis.
 Be aware of the contents of your potato meal to avoid worsening your gastritis,

 H. pylori infection is responsible for the majority of cases of gastritis.
 The following list of foods can kill H. pylori naturally.
 Learn More.